About child growth

-Most children’s lengths, weights and heads are somewhere between the top and bottom curves on the charts.
+Most children’s lengths or heights, weights and heads are somewhere between the top and bottom curves on the charts.
 Half of all children grow at a rate above the middle of the typical range, and half grow at a rate below this range.

-Sometimes children’s individual growth curves cross over curves on the chart.
+Sometimes children’s measurements start to follow a different growth curve from the one they started on.
 If this happens with your child, your health care professional will closely monitor your child’s growth over the next few appointments.
-Your child’s growth might get back on track on its own, or your health professional might suggest some things you can do to help.
+Your health professional might also suggest things you can do to help.

 How child growth is measured

 Length is measured when your baby is lying down.
-For children over two years, height is measured when they’re standing up.
+For children over 2 years, height is measured when they’re standing up.

-For children under two years, weight is measured without clothing on a special infant weighing scale.
-After two years, weight is measured in ‘light’ clothing on a regular set of scales.
+For children under 2 years, weight is measured without clothing on a special infant weighing scale.
+After 2 years, weight is measured in ‘light’ clothing on a regular set of scales.

 Head circumference is usually measured by putting a tape measure around your baby’s head.
 Babies’ heads grow rapidly in the first year, which makes it easy to check that they’re growing in a healthy way.